-Whether you go for Umbraco, WordPress or another Content Management System (CMS), your choice will ultimately depend upon how you intend to use it and what you envision for the future of your business.
+Whether you go for Umbraco, WordPress or another Content Management System (CMS), your choice will ultimately depend upon how you intend to use the system and what you envision for the future of your business.
 Curious to know how your current website holds up?
 Try our Website Grader for free today.

 The drawbacks to this are any development work needed in future comes with a large price tag, whereas utilising Umbraco has built-in features to allow back-end development work to take place with no extra cost.
 Umbraco isn’t bound by any existing templates and gives you the ability to customise your site.

-While Wordpress is considered the world’s most popular CMS platform, an unfortunate disadvantage of this is they are more susceptible to website hackers.
+While WordPress is considered the world’s most popular CMS platform, an unfortunate disadvantage of this is they are more susceptible to website hackers.
 As many as 70 percent of all WordPress sites may be vulnerable to hacker attacks.
-Many businesses that utilise Wordpress choose it because of its useability and therefore have no background knowledge in development, this is what makes it open to cyber attacks.
+Many businesses that utilise WordPress choose it because of its usability and therefore have no background knowledge in development, this is what makes it open to cyber attacks.